MindscapeHQ/raygun4node/README.md

 ##### Custom cache provider

-You're able to provide your own cache provider if you can't get access to the disk.
+You're able to provide your own cache provider if you can't access to the disk.

 *Required methods*